vicky87883/CryptoTrack/README.md

 The backend uses `node-cron` to fetch data from CoinGecko every **minute** and save:

-- Coin prices to `coins` collection
+- Coin prices to `coins` table
-- Historic prices to `history` collection
+- Historic prices to `history` table

 > PM2 is used to keep the backend process running on the server.